theMIDAgroup/GUI-Meningioma/README.md

 Usage:

-Code is written in Matlab R2021b and tested with versions up to R2019b. main_gui_brain.m file launches a Matlab GUI for image visualization and ROI definition.
+Code is written in Matlab R2021b and tested with versions up to R2019b. main_gui_brain.m file launches a Matlab GUI for image visualization and ROI definition (GUI 1).
 It requires standard DICOM data.
-A second GUI will open when the segmentation algorithm has finished (see details on the comprehensive ReadMe_GUI_Meningioma.doc file).
+A second GUI (GUI 2) will open when the segmentation algorithm has finished to check the segmentation results on T1 images (see details on the comprehensive ReadMe_GUI_Meningioma.doc file).
+ADC coregistration results can be visualized on a third GUI (GUI 3).
 Test data can be found in the "DATA" folder.